Types (6)

 When is Rent Due?

-North Carolina landlord-tenant law does not cover when rent is due.
-Because of this, the due date of rent should be clearly stated in the written lease to avoid misunderstandings.
-In accordance with § 42-46(a), a grace period of five (5) days exists before a landlord may charge a late fee.
+North Carolina landlord-tenant law does not specify when rent is due.
+The due date should be clearly stated in the written lease to avoid misunderstandings.
+A grace period of 5 days exists before a landlord may charge a late fee.[1]

 Landlord’s Access

-Emergency: No statute; although state law does not cover emergency-entry, Federal law grants landlords with permission to access a rental property without notice in emergency circumstances.
+Emergency: No statute.
+State law does not cover emergency-entry, but Federal law grants landlords permission to access a rental property without notice in emergency circumstances.
 This should be clarified in the lease.

 Non-Emergency: No statute.
-Landlords are advised to provide tenants with at least twenty-four (24) hours notice prior to entering (and only enter at reasonable times).
+Landlords are advised to provide tenants with at least 24 hours notice before entering and should only enter at reasonable times.

 Landlord’s Duties